davidlarsson33/Web-shop-under-attack/README.md

 ### Attack phase
 4. Go to the login page of the victim website in another tab: http://localhost/login
-5. Use a regualar user's credentials to log in.
+5. Use a regular user's credentials to log in.
 Use the following credentials:
    - Email: kenneth@gmail.com
    - Password: 123AC!asdasdasd
 6. Go the the attacker's URL in another tab: http://localhost:5000/CSRF